Walker Percy

-Walker Percy, OSB (May 28, 1916 – May 10, 1990) was an American writer whose interests included philosophy and semiotics.
+Walker Percy, OblSB (May 28, 1916 – May 10, 1990) was an American writer whose interests included philosophy and semiotics.
 Percy is noted for his philosophical novels set in and around New Orleans; his first, The Moviegoer, won the National Book Award for Fiction.

 Trained as a physician at Columbia University, Percy decided to become a writer after a bout of tuberculosis.
 He devoted his literary life to the exploration of "the dislocation of man in the modern age."
 His work displays a combination of existential questioning, Southern sensibility, and deep Catholic faith.
 He had a lifelong friendship with author and historian Shelby Foote and spent much of his life in Covington, Louisiana, where he died of prostate cancer in 1990.

 Early life and education

 Percy was born on May 28, 1916, in Birmingham, Alabama, the first of three boys to LeRoy Pratt Percy and Martha Susan Phinizy.
-His father's Mississippi Protestant family included his great-uncle LeRoy Percy, a US senator, and LeRoy Pope Percy, an American Civil War hero.
-In February 1917, Percy's grandfather committed suicide.
+His father's Mississippi Protestant family included his great-uncle LeRoy Percy, a US senator, and LeRoy Pope Walker, a pro-slavery secessionist in Antebellum America and the first Confederate States Secretary of War during the American Civil War.
+In February 1917, Percy's grandfather died by suicide.

-In 1929, when Percy was 13, his father committed suicide.
+In 1929, when Percy was 13, his father died by suicide.
 His mother took the family to live at her own mother's home in Athens, Georgia.
 Two years later, Percy's mother died in a suspected suicide when she drove a car off a country bridge and into Deer Creek near Leland, Mississippi, where they were visiting.
 Percy regarded this death as another suicide.
 Walker and his two younger brothers, LeRoy (Roy) and Phinizy (Phin), were taken in by their first cousin once removed, William Alexander Percy, a bachelor lawyer and poet living in Greenville, Mississippi.

 Percy was raised as an agnostic, but he was nominally affiliated with a theologically liberal Presbyterian church.
 William Percy introduced him to many writers and poets.

 Percy attended Greenville High School and the University of North Carolina at Chapel Hill, where he majored in chemistry and joined the Xi chapter of Sigma Alpha Epsilon fraternity.
 He wrote essays and book reviews for the school's Carolina Magazine.
 He graduated with a B.A. in 1937.